vs AnswerThis

 • You have a finished manuscript and want a calibrated 8-agent peer review with a structured editorial decision.

-• You want a free Tier 1-5 pre-submission verdict and a ranked journal shortlist from a title + abstract, no signup.
+• You want a Tier 1-5 pre-submission verdict and a ranked journal shortlist from a title + abstract (15 credits; a free account starts with 25 welcome credits).

 • You publish in or target Turkish (TR-Dizin) or regional venues that global tools under-cover.